Shire of Wellington

 The Shire is governed and administered by the Wellington Shire Council.
 Its seat of local government and administrative centre is located at the council headquarters in Sale; it also has service centres located in Maffra, Stratford and Rosedale.
 The Shire is named after a major geographical feature in the region, Lake Wellington, which is located in the south-east of the LGA.

 History

-The Shire of Wellington was formed in 1994 from the amalgamation of the Shire of Alberton, Shire of Avon, Shire of Maffra and City of Sale, as well as the vast bulk of the Shire of Rosedale (the Glengarry and Toongabbie districts in Rosedale's west were annexed to the Shire of La Trobe, while the Boole Poole area at the shire's eastern tip was amalgamated into the East Gippsland Shire).
+The Shire of Wellington was formed in 1994 from the amalgamation of the Shire of Alberton, Shire of Avon, Shire of Maffra and City of Sale, as well as the vast bulk of the Shire of Rosedale.
+The and districts in Rosedale's west were combined with the La Trobe Shire (now City of Latrobe), while the Boole Poole area at the shire's eastern tip was amalgamated into the East Gippsland Shire.

 Wellington Shire's predecessor LGAs (green) as they were in 1994.
 The administrative centres of the former LGAs are marked by green dots.